 Among many other issues faced by Windows users, Bad Pool Header error is one of the most frequent errors.
 A bad pool header error occurs on a Windows operating system on the Blue Screen of Death (BSOD).

 Now, this becomes really irritating to get interrupted too many times.
-That is why in this article I will tell you how to fix this problem that is the issue of Bad Pool Header on Windows.
+That is why in this article I will tell you how to fix this Bad Pool Header Windows 10 Error.

 But first, let me give you a brief introduction of what a Bad Pool Header error is and what are the causes of it.
 So just hang on to the end of this article and you will find the solution to your problem.